TN 9 (05-16)

 Authorized fee is unknown

 Complete the windfall offset to avoid an unnecessary delay in release of any retroactive Title II benefits.
-For instructions on Concurrent and Title II Only Authorized Representative Processing, see MSOM BUSSR 002.016.
+For representative fee processing instructions, see MS BUSSR 002.014.

-Fee authorization received from the PC or ODAR after windfall offset is completed
+Fee authorization received from the PC or OHO/OAO after windfall offset is completed

 Re-compute the windfall offset computation.
 Deduct the entire authorized fee from the retroactive Title II benefits beginning with the earliest months the Title II retroactive benefits are payable.
 If the fee authorizer designated part of the fee to the Title XVI claim specifically, do not use it to decrease the Title II income.